vinoshg/DSA-LeetCode/LeetCode.md

 - Solution: 1.
 HashSet contains its prefix of (length - 1) 2.
 Trie inserts and builds a string with it's all prefixes present in the dictionary along with recursion and backtracking
 ## Graph
 1. Connected and Disconnected Graph - BFS (Using Queue) and DFS (Using Recursion)
+2. All Paths From Source to Target
+- Solution: DFS with Backtracking (As per the question nodes are to be visited multiple times, so the visited array is not required and backtracking will handle this)